Bathroom Cleaning Tips for a Rental Inspection

 If you’ve got hard water stains around the base of your taps, soak a dishcloth in distilled vinegar and wrap it around the tap.
 Let it sit for 30 minutes then remove.
 Grab an old toothbrush and scrub at the hard to reach places then rinse off with clean water.
 Your taps will be shining.

 This can be a tough one.
 Mix 1 part undiluted bleach with 2 parts water.
 Grab a toothbrush, dip it into the solution and then scrub the grout.
 Be thorough so the bleach really seeps in, leave for around 30 minutes to give the bleach time to absorb, then rinse the area with clean water.
 Make you rinse thoroughly, you don’t want any bleach residue coming in contact with your skin next time you have a shower.

 A clean mirror really can really make a huge difference in your bathroom and this is a great natural method to get yours sparkling.

-Combine half a cup of water, half a cup of white vinegar, 1 tablespoon of cornstarch in a spray bottle and shake to mix well.
-Spray onto the mirror, top to bottom and wipe down with a microfibre cloth.
+Combine half a cup of water, half a cup of white vinegar, and 1 tablespoon of cornstarch in a spray bottle and shake to mix well.
+Spray onto the mirror, top to bottom, and wipe down with a microfibre cloth.
 Don’t use paper towels, they leave lint and streak marks.

-Fill the bag halfway with vinegar, put it around the shower head - so it is submerged in the vinegar, then secure with the elastic band.
+Fill the bag halfway with vinegar, put it around the showerhead - so it is submerged in the vinegar, then secure it with the elastic band.
 Soak for a few hours or overnight.
-Scrub any of the remaining gunk build up with the toothbrush and rinse with clean water.
+Scrub any of the remaining gunk build-up with the toothbrush and rinse with clean water.

 Getting your bathroom in shape for a rental inspection is tough but with these tips, you’ll be able to conquer it.